 Boilers must not be capable of isolation from the vent pipe.
 Valves between boiler and vent pipe to be three way type such that when boiler is isolated from vent pipe it is open to atmosphere.
-Safety valves should either be mounted on the boiler by using the connection provided, or it should not be possible to isolate a safety valve common to more than one boiler from each boiler.
-BS6644 provides details.
+Safety valves should be mounted on the boiler using the connection provided.